TMAILOR BLOG

 1. Open the temp inbox and copy the address.

-4. Capture price, scope, and any booking portal link before the 24-hour window elapses.
+4. Copy out price, scope, and any booking-portal link before the 24-hour window elapses.

 Step-by-Step (Mobile App)